saud-learning-services/instructions-and-other-templates/docs/running-instructions.md

       <img src="../imgs/sauder-ops-guide/browser-select-notebook.png" alt="Logo" width="600">
    </div>

-3. Read the information notebook!
+1. Read the information in the notebook!
 Once, you've done that select **Kernal** > **Restart & Run All** to run it

    <div align="center">
       <img src="../imgs/sauder-ops-guide/notebook-start.png" alt="Logo" width="600" >
    </div>

-4. If everything was done correctly, the script should now run.
+1. If everything was done correctly, the script should now run.
 Most of our projects involve some user inputs so the Jupyter Notebook will prompt and guide you from here

+> 💡 Projects without a `.env` will prompt for a token at this stage.
+Have your Canvas API token handy to paste in as input.

 > 🧪 If using the setup-test you'll hopefully now see a printout like "Hi {your-name}".
 If you aren't seeing this, you'll hopefully see a printout giving you an indication of what is wrong and you can try and revisit that step in the docs.
 If your problem persists, contact someone on the Sauder LS, Canvas API team for support.
+> If the setup test has successfully worked, try deleting the `.env` and running again - upon doing so the Jupyter Notebook will ask for your token instead (This is the more common way you'll see it done but it's good to be familiar with both methods!)

 [➡️ Next: Universal Environment Setup](universal-env-setup.md)